JamieBort/Portfolio-Website/administrative/fullstack_rebuild_branch_TODO.md

           - removing the `./index.html` file.

-          - add an I18y library to translate parts of the site that are dynamically updated from GraphQL api calls.
-Possibly polyglot.js.
+          - **For a later date.** ~~add an I18y library to translate parts of the site that are dynamically updated from GraphQL api calls.
+Possibly polyglot.js.~~

           - add a media query library to facilitate building a responsive site.
 Possibly react-responsive.
 This might not be necessary.
 MUI might address this nicely.
 But maybe not.